 Have you ever spotted a dog in a car on a hot day?
 Perhaps the owner left while the sky was cloudy, or thought leaving the window ajar was enough.
-As the weather warms up, though, cars can become stifling – opening a window and parking in the shade is not enough.
+As the weather warms up, though, cars can become stifling – opening a window and parking in the shade is simply not enough.

-- Provide the police and the RSPCA with the car's registration number, colour, make, model and location.
+- Provide the police and the RSPCA with the car's registration number, colour, make, model and location

-- Give the police and the RSPCA information about the condition of the dog.
+- Give the police and the RSPCA information about the condition of the dog

 - If it's definitely not an emergency, then start by trying to track down the owner.
 If the car park belongs to a shop or business, they may be able to contact the driver.
-For example, a supermarket could make an announcement.
+For example, a supermarket could make an announcement

-- You can also call the RSPCA cruelty line for advice on 0300 1234 999, but always dial 999 first in an emergency.
+- You can also call the RSPCA cruelty line for advice on 0300 1234 999, but always dial 999 first in an emergency

 - Attempt to break into the car, because it's criminal damage – unless you're prepared to defend yourself under the Criminal Damage Act 1971.
-You would need to demonstrate that the owner would have consented to the damage if they knew the circumstances, as well as witness testimonies and photographic or video evidence to show the dog's life was at risk.
+You would need to demonstrate the owner would have consented to the damage if they knew the circumstances, as well as witness testimonies and photographic or video evidence to show the dog's life was at risk

 - Leave the dog alone – ask someone to help you so that one of you can stay with the dog to monitor his condition, while the other person looks for the owner.
-Be prepared to call 999 if the dog's condition deteriorates.
+Be prepared to call 999 if the dog's condition deteriorates

-- Lose your temper with the owner should they return – you both need to act as quickly as possible to help the dog.
+- Lose your temper with the owner should they return – you both need to act as quickly as possible to help the dog

 Spotting signs of heatstroke

-Signs of heatstroke to look out for are:
+Signs of heatstroke in dogs are: